Blood sugar spikes happen when the blood sugar rises and falls after we eat something. In the short term, that can lead to hunger and lethargy.

 3. Consume Plenty of Water

 Also, it signals the liver to release sugar into the bloodstream.
-Consuming plenty of water on a daily basis can keep the body hydrated, and it also can aid in inhibiting the release of vasopressin.
+Consuming plenty of water daily can keep the body hydrated, and it also can aid in inhibiting the release of vasopressin.

 Learn to consume water when thirsty.
 Many people replace thirst with hunger and eat instead.
 In order not to make this mistake make sure to drink at least 2 glasses of water slowly before eating.